WaChat to PDF

 1. Export the WhatsApp chat from the original device with media included.
 Note the date and time of the export.

-2. Upload the original .zip file to WaChat to PDF using the pro plan to generate a Bates-numbered PDF with SHA-256 hash.
+2. Upload the original .zip file to WaChat to PDF on the pro plan to generate a Bates-numbered PDF with SHA-256 hash.

 4. Download both the PDF and the SHA-256 hash certificate.

-5. Prepare a written declaration under penalty of perjury describing: your identity, the device used, the date of export, and the fact that you have not altered the export or the PDF.
+5. Prepare a written declaration under penalty of perjury stating: your identity, the device used, the date of export, and that you have not altered the export or the PDF.

 6. Provide the PDF, hash certificate, and declaration to your attorney.
 They will determine how to produce and authenticate the exhibit under the applicable court rules.